tenzir/tenzir/web/docs/contribute/README.md

 # Contribute

-This section explains how to contribute to the VAST project.
+This section explains how to contribute to the Tenzir project.
 As an open-source project with the aim to build a community, we encourage contributions of any
 kind: new code, documentation enhancements, feature requests, suggestions for improvements, or simply just feedback.
 We strive to make our development